Diya (film): Soundtrack

-The music is composed by Sam CS and all lyrics are by Madhan Karky.
+The music is composed by Sam C. S. and all lyrics are by Madhan Karky.

 Critical reception

-Ashameera Aiyappan of The Indian Express wasn't impressed with the story of the film and said that, "The story is predictable.
-There isn't much surprise beyond the first few minutes until the very end." but praised the music composer Sam CS and the lead actress Sai Pallavi about whom the critic said that Sai Pallavi, "makes a strong debut in Tamil with an incredibly subtle and measured performance."
-The critic gave the film a rating of 2.5 out of 5.
-Priyanka Sundar of Hindustan Times gave the film a rating of 1.5 out of 5 and said that, "Sai Pallavi's stunning performance cannot save this confusing film."
-Kirubhakar Purushothaman of India Today gave the film a rating of 1.5 out of 5 saying that, "Director Vijay's recently released film comes across as a half-baked, confusing at times, bothering take on the whole issue of abortion."
-M Suganth of The Times of India praised the acting performance of Sai Pallavi, cinematography by Nirav Shah and music by Sam CS but wasn't impressed with the film and said that, "despite these strengths, Diya isn't compelling enough."
-The critic gave the film a rating of 3 out of 5.
+Ashameera Aiyappan of The Indian Express gave a rating of 2.5/5 and said, "The story is predictable.
+There isn't much surprise beyond the first few minutes until the very end."
+However, she praised the music composer Sam CS and the lead actress Sai Pallavi, saying that the latter "makes a strong debut in Tamil with an incredibly subtle and measured performance."
+Priyanka Sundar of Hindustan Times gave the film a rating of 1.5/5 and said, "Sai Pallavi's stunning performance cannot save this confusing film."
+Kirubhakar Purushothaman of India Today gave the film a rating of 1.5/5 and said, "Director Vijay's recently released film comes across as a half-baked, confusing at times, bothering take on the whole issue of abortion."
+M Suganth of The Times of India gave a rating of 3/5, praising the acting performance of Sai Pallavi, cinematography by Nirav Shah, and music by Sam CS but said, "Despite these strengths, Diya isn't compelling enough."

 Regarding Kanam, The Times of India stated that "One would expect 'Kanam' to be nothing less than a thriller that will keep you guessing and at the edge of your seat.
 However, it fails to live up to that expectation".